-Tying together Your Third Party Risk Metrics
+Tying Together Your Third Party Risk Reporting

 In addition to monitoring and oversight of your third parties, you should periodically review the health of your third-party management program.
 The robustness of your program will go a long way towards preventing, detecting and remediating any compliance issue before it becomes a full-blown FCPA violation.
-As with all of your metrics, you need to fully document the steps you have taken so that any regulator can test your metrics.
+As with all of your metrics, you need to fully document the steps you have taken so that any regulator can test your report.
 You should also use these metrics to conduct a self-assessment on the state of your compliance program.

 Ready for a deeper program assessment?
 Download our Department of Justice Compliance Program Self Assessment, updated in accordance with the latest DOJ Guidance for Corporate Compliance Programs.